 The Lincoln Award is an employability framework built around the benefits of extracurricular activity which is run by the University’s Careers and Employability Service.
 It enables students to acquire transferable skills to complement those developed on their academic course by completing a series of chosen activities.
 Students completing the award are expected to have developed employability skills and learned how to demonstrate these to employers.

 Students looking to further enhance their skill set in an increasingly globalised economy can also take advantage of language courses offered by our Lincoln International Business School.
 These include French, German, Spanish, Italian, and Mandarin Chinese.
 A cost is associated with these courses.

 Graduation and Beyond

-As a graduate of the University of Lincoln you can continue to access careers support via the University for up to 15 months after finishing your studies, helping you establish your chosen career path.
+As a graduate of the University of Lincoln you can continue to access careers support via the University for up to three years after finishing your studies, helping you establish your chosen career path.
 You can benefit from one-to-one careers support, including CV advice and help with interview preparation.